 Happy 20th Anniversary to Maxwell’s debut album Maxwell’s Urban Hang Suite, originally released April 2, 1996.
-[Stream album and watch videos below]

 The term “neo-soul” was coined in the early 1990s by music executive Kedar Massenburg, maneuvering its way into the pantheon of contemporary black music and eventually over into mainstream culture.
 Artists and groups like Erykah Badu, The Brand New Heavies, D’Angelo, Lauryn Hill, Mint Condition, Meshell Ndegeocello, and The Roots, among others, often revisited the essence of 1970s soul music to fill their productions with musical substance.
 Performers relied less upon electronic, minimalist accompaniments and overtly sexualized subject matter in favor of live instrumentation, lyrical content expressing either social consciousness or raw emotion, natural hairstyles, and in some cases, African-inspired aesthetics and style.

 One seminal performer that emerged out of that neo-soul canon is Brooklyn-born singer-songwriter Maxwell.
 On April 2, 1996, the doe-faced, kinky Afro-wearing recording artist known to wear finely tailored vintage suits released his debut LP Maxwell’s Urban Hang Suite via Columbia Records.
 The 11-track collection with a generous running time just shy of 65 minutes acts as a concept album that explores the development of an epic romantic relationship.